PalMuc/HaploTC/README.md

 * The MSDA bait set (20,000 probes): 'uce-20k-probes.fasta'
 * Folder with all the information to (re)create the Maximum Likelihood (ML) full length 18S phylogeny using RAxML: '18S_Redmond_phylogeny'
 * The parameters and settings for the in-silico test (PHYLUCE Tutorial I)
-* Assemblies of the Red Sea haplosclerids
+* Assemblies of the Red Sea haplosclerid
 * The parameters and settings for reconstructing the ML phylogenies using RAxML
 * The parameters and settings for reconstructing the bayesian phylogenies using RevBayes